cescanue/cescanue/tinky-winkey/README.md

-# 🌌 Tinky-Winky
+# 🌌 Tinky-Winkey

-Welcome to **Tinky-Winky**!
-This project offers a unique experience in Windows development, allowing you to dive into creating system services and low-level monitoring tools in C. Get ready to explore the inner workings of Windows with Tinky-Winky! 🚀
+Welcome to **Tinky-Winkey**!
+This project offers a unique experience in Windows development, allowing you to dive into creating system services and low-level monitoring tools in C. Get ready to explore the inner workings of Windows with Tinky-Winkey! 🚀

 ## 📜 Project Description

-Tinky-Winky consists of two main components:
+Tinky-Winkey consists of two main components:

 1. **`svc.exe` (Tinky Service)**: A Windows service that allows installing, starting, stopping, and deleting the service named "tinky."
 This service launches the keylogger with elevated permissions to ensure it operates even in restricted environments.